 Principles and practices of group therapy are studied as they relate to church life and ministry as well as to professional practice.
-The major theories form the basis of investigation into how group counseling can be used by the Christian counselor to promote growth and healing.
+The major theories form the basis of investigation into how group counseling can be used by counselors to promote growth and healing.
 Offered fall and spring semesters.
 Two hours.